Two special events this week help us re-frame the past, better live in the present, and craft a better future.

 Courtesy of Wings and Heros, Charley Johnson, president of the Pay it Forward Foundation, will be in Barrie on Wednesday, September 26th sharing how paying it forward links the giver and receiver in a spirit of true happiness.
 After visiting local schools, he’ll give public presentations at the Army Navy Air Force club on

-George Street at and to explain the Pay it Forward bracelets he’s created
+at George Street 2:30 and 6:30 to explain the Pay it Forward bracelets he’s created

 and how they help people around the world realize that the best way of making yourself

 Find out more here.
 Tickets are only $20, but free for families if you bring your children and a donation to the Barrie Food Bank.